 After the first class, students will let us know whether they wish to be considered for lead roles and/or solo singing.
-Auditions for leads will happen over the phone the weekend of March 3-4.
-Casting will be set by the second week of club meetings.
+Auditions happen over the phone.
+Casting will be set by the third week of club meetings.
 Students applying for lead roles are agreeing to take the time outside of our clubs to learn their lines and songs, ideally at least a week before the show.
 Leads (open to students Grades 5 and up who apply) need to be able to hold pitch for singing (if a singing part) and commit to having their lines memorized at least one week before the performance.

 For our in-school shows, Grades 4 and up can request to be considered for larger parts.

-In addition to the combined performance which combines all four clubs, we will be having each individual theater club perform a shortened version of the show.
-4th graders and up can express interest in this at the first club meeting.
+In addition to the combined performance which combines all four clubs, we will be having each individual theater club perform several scenes and songs from the show.
+4th graders and up can express interest in these larger parts at the first club meeting.
 Based on numbers, space, and the show that year, not all children interested in larger parts receive them.